 Introducing Mandy, Laura and Sam – the three members of the latest chart topping girl band, the chiX.
 This is the story of how it all began, before they were famous.

 Oh, but we should not forget the other sister, Gladys.
 You might not have heard of her before.
 She’s not in the band because she’s too young and she’s too geeky.
 But she is the brainiest.
-And although they others don’t always admit it, they couldn’t have got anywhere without her.
+And although the others don’t always admit it, they couldn’t have gotten anywhere without her.

-Read by Natasha.
-Story by Bertie (with lots of inspiration from Natasha).
-Duration 14 min.
+Proofread by Claire Deakin & Jana Elizabeth.
+Duration 14 mins.
 Picture of Gladys for Storynory by Tania Fernandes

 Or have you ever found yourself tapping out a beat on the kitchen table with a couple of felt-tip pens?
 Or come up with a great new dance in front of the mirror?

-“Only the UK never gets any points,” said Gladys.
+“Only the UK never get any points,” said Gladys.

-“So !
-We say we’re from Montengro.
-But what I’m pointong out, is that they are on telly, and like billions of people are watching them, and we are just as good-looking as they are and can dance just as well as they can.”
+“So?
+We say we’re from Montenegro.
+But what I’m pointing out, is that they are on telly, and like billions of people are watching them, and we are just as good-looking as they are and can dance just as well as they can.”

 “But we can’t sing,” said Gladys.